yuweiping/awesome-stars/README.md

 *   [storybookjs/storybook](https://github.com/storybookjs/storybook) - Storybook is a frontend workshop for building UI components and pages in isolation.
 Made for UI development, testing, and documentation.

-*   [nuxt/nuxt](https://github.com/nuxt/nuxt) - Nuxt is an intuitive and extendable way to create type-safe, performant and production-grade full-stack web apps and websites with Vue 3.

 ## Vue

 *   [hoppscotch/hoppscotch](https://github.com/hoppscotch/hoppscotch) - 👽 Open source API development ecosystem - https://hoppscotch.io